Projects - The Governor General's Horse Guards Canadian Household Cavalry

 Recruitment

-Anyone interested in learning more about the experience of volunteering with Governor General’s Horse Guards Cavalry Squadron should feel free to contact me.
+Anyone interested in learning more about the experience of volunteering with Governor General’s Horse Guards Cavalry Squadron from the perspective of a rider should feel free to contact me.

 Experienced riders may be inducted directly into the squadron.
-New riders may take lessons with the civilian riding club, and join the squadron once they become comfortable with essential equitation skills.
+New riders may take lessons with the junior troop, and join the squadron once they become comfortable with essential equitation skills.
+The squadron itself is always eager to induct new members.

 Privacy Policy